Main Attrakionz

-Main Attrakionz is an American hip-hop duo from Oakland, California, composed of rappers Mondre M.A.N.
+Main Attrakionz was an American hip-hop duo from Oakland, California, composed of rappers Mondre M.A.N.
 (Damondre Grice) and Squadda B (Charles Glover).

+The group were credited with pioneering the cloud rap subgenre, with Glover's sound inspiring the coinage of the term.
+In an interview with The Quietus, Grice claimed, "basically cloud rap was a name that was given to us".

 Career

+Grice and Glover met in the seventh grade at Carter Middle School in Oakland and quickly began rapping together and taking part in local talent shows, later saying "[Talent shows were] fun and shit but [rapping] was like, what we were trying to do, so it was just the way it was supposed to go — we just did it however we could".

-Grice and Glover met in the seventh grade when they were both kicked out of math class, and began recording raps together.
-The two have continued to collaborate and have become known as significant players in the "cloud rap" movement, which features "a splinter sound that's ethereal and often hooked around cascading synth lines and amorphous beats".
+The duo continued to collaborate and became Main Attrakionz, subsequently becoming significant players of the cloud rap subgenre, consisting of "a splinter sound that's ethereal and often hooked around cascading synth lines and amorphous beats".
+Throughout their career, they went on to collaborate with the likes of Lil B, ASAP Rocky, SpaceGhostPurrp, Gucci Mane, Friendzone, Clams Casino and Shady Blaze among others.

-On March 2, 2012, Main Attrakionz released Cloudlife, a collaborative EP with Jel and Zachg.
-On October 22, 2012, the duo released their first album, Bossalinis & Fooliyones, which was noted in Spin to have "nine-song run from 'On Tour' to 'Bury Me a Millionaire' is as impressive as anything on a rap record this year".
-On their review of the album, Pitchfork said of the duo, "here are two guys who clearly love to rap and work hard at it, taking a style they can call their own, and presenting it in a more user-friendly way.
+Between 2009 and 2011, Main Attrakionz released 12 mixtapes.
+The following year on October 22, 2012, the duo released their debut studio album, Bossalinis & Fooliyones, of which Spin noted "the nine-song run from 'On Tour' to 'Bury Me a Millionaire' is as impressive as anything on a rap record this year".
+In their review of the album, Pitchfork said of the duo, "here are two guys who clearly love to rap and work hard at it, taking a style they can call their own, and presenting it in a more user-friendly way.
 More often than not, they make it work".
+Earlier in the same year, on March 2, Main Attrakionz released Cloudlife, a collaborative EP with both Jel and Zachg.
+Between 2012 and 2014, Main Attrakionz released a further 7 mixtapes.

-On March 11, 2013, the duo collaborated with Montreal-based production duo, Grown Folk and Berlin dubstep artist, Kuedo to release the Cloud City EP, which SF Weekly noted as "probably one of their more out-there collaborations to date".
-On June 30, 2015, the duo released 808s & Dark Grapes III, which was produced by Friendzone.
+On March 11, 2013, the duo collaborated with Montreal-based production duo, Grown Folk and Berlin-based dubstep artist, Kuedo to release the Cloud City EP, which SF Weekly noted as "probably one of their more out-there collaborations to date".

+On June 30, 2015, the duo released their second and final studio album, 808s & Dark Grapes III, which was produced by East Bay-based producer duo, Friendzone.